 The Successor Agency has filed a petition for writ of mandate in the Sacramento Superior Court seeking a court order that would require the California State Department of Finance to permit the reinstatement and repayment of 17 additional loans.
 The trial court ruled in favor of the Successor Agency, in part, and ordered the Department of Finance to reconsider its decision denying 13 of the 17 loans.
-The Department of Finance filed a notice of appeal on September 16, 2016 and the appeal is still pending.
+The Department of Finance filed a notice of appeal on September 16, 2016.
+The appeal is fully briefed and the parties are awaiting oral argument and a decision.